 The principle mission of the Santa Maria Fire Department is the preservation of life and the protection of property within the City of Santa Maria.
 Our services will be delivered in the most efficient, cost-effective, and professional manner possible.

-- Coordinate an annual City-wide exercise designed to familiarize City departments with the City’s adopted Multi-hazard Functional Plan and functions of the EOC, facilitate the identification of deficiencies in the plan, and modify the plan as appropriate.
+- Coordinate a City-wide exercise designed to familiarize City departments with the City’s adopted Multi-hazard Functional Plan and position functions of the Emergency Operations Center.
+In addition, meet with EOC representatives from other agencies, including English Air, to coordinate response plans.

 - Conduct an analysis of the Department’s Fire and Life Safety sub-program for appropriateness of services provided; alternative delivery systems; opportunities for collaboration with other City departments; and, management oversight.

-- Continue to participate as part of a multi-department collaborative taskforce to research and identify a Computer Automated Dispatch system and radio system that meets the ongoing needs of the various City departments.
+- Continue to participate as part of a multi-department collaborative taskforce to implement a Computer Automated Dispatch system and radio system that meets the ongoing needs of the various City departments.